zepp/SimpleMVP/README.md

 ## Presenter

-Usually presenter reacts to various event comming from a model or Android system to alter state.
+Usually presenter reacts to various event coming from a model or Android system to alter state.
 Altered state is sent to all connected views after `commit` method call.

-Multiple views can share single presenter so all handlers are placed in a single class.
+Multiple views can share single presenter so all related business logic is placed in a single class.

 Presenter handles various UI events such as: